About us

 University of Hull

 The University of Hull has a well-established record of research and innovation in flood prediction, management and resilience, led by the world-class multi-disciplinary work of its Energy and Environment Institute.
-By building on its strong links with industry, business, government and the local community, the University’s vision is to establish Ark not only as a national centre for research, innovation and teaching, but as a world-leader in its field.
+By building on its strong links with industry, business, government and the local community, the University’s vision is to establish the National Flood Resilience Centre not only as a national centre for research, innovation and teaching, but as a world-leader in its field.

 Humberside Fire and Rescue Service

 With its extensive, front-line experience of managing catastrophic flooding events, Humberside Fire and Rescue Service understands just how vital it is to train and test its front-line staff and those of other agencies.
-Through the purpose-built facilities of Ark, it aims to create a training environment capable of mounting much more realistic urban flooding scenarios so that the preparations of all agencies for dealing with future events can be improved and better coordinated by being put to rigorous test.
+Through purpose-built facilities, we aim to create a training environment capable of mounting much more realistic urban flooding scenarios so that the preparations of all agencies for dealing with future events can be improved and better coordinated by being put to rigorous test.